-Although there is no room for negotiation in the pricing process, the actual sale price is subject to negotiations during the reimbursement process.
+Although the pricing process leaves no room for negotiation, the actual applied price is subject to negotiations during the reimbursement process.

 3.2.3 Free pricing

 There is no system of free pricing in Belgium.
 All pharmaceuticals are subject to statutory pricing.